futurearchitecture/ArchVault/README.md

 This is a project to create an Obsidian Vault to aid all types of technical architecture such as Solution, Software and Data by using automation.

+The idea is that you can open and use the Vault immediately after downloading it.

+Recommendation - Please update the Plugins before use.

 ### Features
 - AI Assisted content creation using  [[Settings#Text Generator|Text Generator Plugin]]
 	- **Please Note OpenAI Key is not included**